jacg/nain4/doc/src/n4-shape.md

 ### Radial length: `r`

-Three methods are provided for specifying radial lengths:
+Three methods are provided for specifying the two degrees of freedom in radial lengths:

 + `r`
++ `r_delta`
 + `r_inner`
-+ `r_delta`

 Valid combinations of these methods are